SettRaziel/wrf_archlinux/wrf_run/README.md

      --help         show help text
-     --rerun        the model does a rerun skipping namelist preparation and data fetching -a, --archive      argument: <path>; stores the results at the given path -b, --build        argument: <path>; specifies the wrf path -y, --year         argument: <year>; the model year -m, --month        argument: <month>; the model month -d, --day          argument: <day>; the model day
+     --rerun        the model does a rerun skipping namelist preparation and data fetching -a, --archive      argument: <path>; stores the results at the given path -b, --build        argument: <path>; specifies the wrf path relative from the home directory -y, --year         argument: <year>; the model year -m, --month        argument: <month>; the model month -d, --day          argument: <day>; the model day